Global monthly fuel price index 2020-2025

-The global fuel energy price index stood at 172.72 index points in March 2025, up from 100 in the base year 2016.
-Figures decreased that month due to a fall in crude oil prices and lower heating fuel demand.
+The global fuel energy price index stood at 153.15 index points in May 2025, up from 100 in the base year 2016.
+Figures decreased that month due to lower heating fuel demand and a fall in crude oil prices.
 The fuel energy index includes prices for crude oil, natural gas, coal, and propane.

 Supply constraints across multiple commodities